Mandla7784/MANDYO434_WFC_Group_B-MandlaDyonase_DJS02-main/README.md

 ### Scenario: Validation when values are missing

-- GIVEN that the submit button is pressed
+- When that the submit button is pressed
 - WHEN either or both inputs are empty
-- THEN the divisions should not be done
+- the divisions id not done
-- AND the following should be displayed: “Division not performed.
+- AND the following is displayed: “Division not performed.
 Both values are required in inputs.
 Try again”.

 ### Scenario: An invalid division should log an error in the console